-- if you have had a stroke, have a mechanical heart valve, pulmonary embolus (clot in the lung) or have chronic thromboembolic pulmonary hypertension you may continue your warfarin and aim for an INR of around 2.5 for a week before your procedure.
-Please contact pre-assessment care team for more information. - if you do not have any of the above, please stop warfarin 5 days before your procedure unless otherwise advised by your cardiologist - it is very important that you bring your yellow INR record book with you to your procedure.
+- if you have had a stroke, have a mechanical heart valve, pulmonary embolus (clot in the lung) or have chronic thromboembolic pulmonary hypertension, please continue your warfarin and aim for an INR of around 2.5 for a week before your procedure.
+Your anticoagulation clinic will be able to assist you in this. - if you do not have any of above, please stop warfarin 5 days before your procedure unless otherwise advised by your cardiologist - it is very important that you bring your yellow INR record book with you to your procedure.